aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 ## References

 + <a name="crane-2013">Crane</a>. *TP410M Flow of Fluids*.
 Stamford, Connecticut: Crane, 2013.
-+ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*, 8th ed.
++ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*.
+8th ed.
 Edited by Don W. Green, New York: McGraw Hill, 2007.